tmavroidis/getAndParseGmail/README.md

 Once that is done use your app password to access the account.

 Both Pace (https://www.ibm.com/docs/en/i/7.3?topic=i-installing-pase) and Expect (http://www.scottklement.com/expect/:) is required on the IBM i.
+To use twilio you need to setup an account with Twilio that gives you private keys.
+Twilio is a paid service per message sent.
+You can get everything going on a test account without incurring charges but will only be able to sent SMS messages to one phone #.
+Once you have the mechanism working then you can purchase the paid service.

 Create a folder off the home directory called gmail Create a physical file in your working library CRTPF FILE(<library>/TEMPSMS) RCDLEN(5000)